 When video is no longer a special-cased data type, IT organizations benefit from reduced management complexity, reduced cost, improved scalability, and improved playback experiences:

-In addition, Modern Streaming can improve manageability at the edge of the network by helping video content traverse firewalls.
+Modern Streaming enables organizations to consolidate video network traffic to HTTP using TCP ports 80 and 443.
+In doing so, it eliminates the need to deploy and manage a separate caching infrastructure.
+In addition, modern streaming can improve manageability at the edge of the network by helping video content traverse firewalls.
 In most corporate networks, some level of protocol and port restriction is used to minimize attack surface area.
 While ports 80 and 443 are almost always open for the flow of generic web traffic, this luxury isn’t always extended to RTMP, RTSP, and other legacy protocols.

-Modern Streaming overcomes both of these challenges.
+Custom streaming protocols drive up infrastructure costs in two ways.
+First, they require organizations to invest in server hardware and software that form the backbone of the “video overlay” network.
+Second, their inefficiency in caching content can increase the amount of bandwidth required to stream popular video across the network.
+Modern streaming overcomes both of these challenges.
 Protocols like HLS leverage the existing HTTP server network, enabling organizations to save costs that would otherwise be spent on specialized hardware and software.
 And as the use of video increases, HTTP caching proxies dramatically reduce the bandwidth costs associated with uncached video.

-In addition, the use of adaptive bitrate streaming helps ensure that employees around the world get the best possible playback experience whether they’re at their desks on gigabit ethernet or in the field consuming media over a 3G network.
+Modern streaming offers two benefits to the video playback experience.
+First, the use of HTTP and widely adopted codecs (e.g. H.264 for video and AAC for audio) helps ensure compatibility with a wide range of mobile devices.
+In addition, the use of adaptive bitrate streaming helps ensure that employees around the world get the best possible playback experience whether they’re at their desks on gigabit ethernet or in the field consuming media over a 4G network.